The main person or group responsible for the creation of your source. If unknown, leave blank.

 Punctuation: Unless it is a self-contained source, the container is followed by a comma ",".

-These are other people who made a significant (to your research) contribution to the container your source is in, or the source.
-People like an editor, translator, director, performer, illustrator, etc.
+These are additional people who made a significant (to your research) contribution to the container your source is in, or the source itself.
+People like an editor, translator, director, performer, illustrator, inker, etc.

 Format: [thing done (lowercase, no abbreviations)] by [Firstname Lastname],